 A minute later, the Lions finally got their first shot attempt.
 Benji Michel broke to his right at the top of the area and sent one on goal but right at Vito Mannone, who made the easy save.

 Rowe made an incredible save in the 30th minute to deny Quintero and keep the game scoreless.

 Moments later, Finlay nutmegged Miller, rounded the rookie and smashed either a cross or a bad shot through the area and out for a throw.

 Michel picked out Robinho with a cross in the 34th minute but hit it with so much pace that the Brazilian couldn’t get his shot anywhere near on frame after it took a hop in front of him.

 A couple of shots wide by Quintero and Hassani Dotson finished off the first-half chances and the teams went to the locker room scoreless and the Lions were fortunate to be level at the break.

 Pereyra entered the game at halftime in place of Robinho and took Nani’s spot in the middle, pushing the captain out to the wing, where he immediately looked more comfortable.
-Just two minutes after the break he sent in a dangerous cross that Opara got a foot on to prevent a good scoring chance.
-Another cross in from Nani found Dwyer two minutes later but the ball bounced just in front of the striker on a brutal area of the field and the striker couldn’t bring it in.
+Just two minutes after the break, he sent in a dangerous cross that Opara got a foot on to prevent a good scoring chance.
+Another cross in from Nani found Dwyer two minutes later, but the ball bounced just in front of the striker on a brutal area of the field and he couldn’t bring it in.
 The pitch in front of the “Wonderwall” was coming up all night.

-Gregus was invited to shoot from 30+ yards away a couple of times around the hour mark and he obliged, sending one right at Rowe and another well wide of the target.
+Gregus was invited to shoot from 30+ yards away a couple of times around the hour mark and he obliged, sending a screamer right at Rowe and another shot well wide of the target moments later.